 This section should include the following:

-Briefly write about your qualification and experience
+Briefly write about your qualifications and experience

 Explain why they should hire you